Kwati

 A hearty, nourishing soup of nine sprouted beans simmered with ginger, garlic and warming spices.
 Eaten on the festival of Janai Purnima, it is prized as much for its protein-rich goodness as its monsoon-season ritual meaning.

-Each spoonful is a medley of textures, from creamy mung to firm chickpea, in a savoury, faintly nutty broth.
+Each spoonful brings a mix of textures, from creamy mung to firm chickpea, in a savoury, faintly nutty broth.
 Sprouting gives the beans a fresh, green sweetness beneath the warmth of cumin and ajwain.

 Sprouting activates enzymes that break down hard-to-digest starches and boost vitamins, making the beans tender and gut-friendly.
 Long simmering bursts the seed coats, releasing starch that gives the soup its body.